About this online course

 This webinar is the result of our successful full-day course on teaching film and literature for AQA Spanish A Level.
 It will allow teachers who only teach the film at A Level to gain further knowledge and understanding of the examination requirements and acquire new and creative teaching ideas for their lessons.
 Whilst assessment materials used will be AQA content is suitable for all A Level boards.
 There is also an accompanying course for the Literature section of the A level course.

-Can be bought with A level Spanish Literature webinar for £180.
+Can be bought with AQA Spanish A Level paper 2: Teaching Literature webinar for £200.

 BENEFITS OF COURSE